 The Child Health programme is one of four Clinical Outcome Review Programmes which are designed to help assess the quality of healthcare, and stimulate improvement in safety and effectiveness by systematically enabling clinicians, managers and policy makers to learn from adverse events and other relevant data.
 The other programmes are;

 - The Medical & Surgical Programme – also run by NCEPOD

 - The Maternal Newborn and Infant Programme

-This work programme will build on and extend the work of previous child health confidential enquiries and clinical outcome review programmes.
+This work programme has built on the work of previous child health confidential enquiries and clinical outcome review programmes.
 The final child health enquiry report ‘Why Children Die’ was published by CMACE in 2008.
 This programme collected and analysed a core set of mortality data on children from 1- 18 years.